CephalofairGames/merc-packs-faq/index.md

 ![divider](/assets/images/divider.png)

 ##  <a name="page_01" class="page-number">1.0</a> Errata

+**Rulebook p27, Suffer Damage and p30, Loot** - The Loot symbol was used erroneously for the Suffer Damage ability.
+It should be on pg30 on the Loot header.

+**Rulebook p31, Recover** - Recover is not a targeted ability.

 **Personal Quest 12** - The scenario number should be 65, not 67.
 The scenario name is correct.